jung-ho-choi/jung-ho-choi.github.io/content/research/_index.md

 ---
 <h2 style="color: #3f51b5;">Dissertation</h2>

-My dissertation tackles a fundamental question in the philanthropic ecosystem: **how can philanthropic funding decisions translate into real-world social change?** Through three interconnected studies, I examine the key mechanisms that drive philanthropic impact.
+My dissertation tackles a fundamental question in the grantmaking ecosystem: **how do government and philanthropic funding decisions translate into real-world social change?** Across three interconnected studies, I examine the mechanisms through which these actors generate social impact.
 The first essay analyzes whether concentrating grants among fewer nonprofits versus distributing funding more broadly relates to different societal outcomes.
-The second essay investigates the organizational and institutional conditions that lead corporate foundations to support progressive social movements.
-The third essay examines strategies community foundations use to increase public donations and strengthen their funding base.
+The second essay investigates the organizational and institutional conditions that lead private foundations to support progressive social movements.
+The third essay examines strategies public foundations use to increase public donations and strengthen their funding base.
+This project has been supported by several competitive fellowship programs, including the Oxford-Penn Social Impact Fellowship Program and the Stanford Philanthropy and Civil Society Junior Scholars Forum.
 <br>

 <h2 style="color: #3f51b5;">Publications</h2>